 You can disable it if you sign up and pay the minimum monthly fee.
 BitTorrent takes up little memory space, is fast, and has a proven history and a solid user base.

-Just be careful when installing because there is included software in the package that will be installed if you do not reject the offer.
+Just be careful when installing because there is included software in the package installed if you accept the offer.

 Flud was mainly an Android app, although you can find other versions, so it has become a decent FrostWire for Windows and Mac replacement as well.
 It is slow on the updates, yet the free client is still hugely popular and rich in features.